 - ETFs have lower fees.
 On the other hand, taxation and management fees tend to be lower for ETFs than traditional index funds.

-Simply put, index funds have been proven to outperform many other kinds of investments.
+Simply put, index funds have been proven to outperform many other kinds of investments in Ireland.

-In 2007, one of the world’s most successful investors, Warren Buffet, made a $1 million bet that a bundle of active managed funds would be worse off than the S&P 500 over 10 years.
+In 2007, one of the world’s most successful investors, Warren Buffett, made a $1 million bet that a bundle of actively managed funds would be worse off than the S&P 500 over 10 years.
 He argued that if a fund simply mimicked a major index, it would deliver better returns than a fund actively managed by professionals.
-A decade later, Buffet won that bet.
+A decade later, Buffett won that bet.

 The point is that although major indices fluctuate from year to year, they usually rise over a long period of time.
 For example, the ISEQ index fell by more than 10% during the 2008 global financial crisis.
 But even if you had invested in the index fund just prior to that, you’d still be in a better financial position today than if you’d not invested at all.

 - Index funds cost less.
-Passive funds require less legwork, so they typically charge lower fees than actively managed funds.
+Passive funds require less legwork, so they typically charge lower fees than actively managed funds in Ireland.
 In managed funds, high fees can easily eat into any returns gained by the broker.

 - They can achieve higher returns.
 Indices have been proven to frequently beat the average returns achieved by fund managers over many years.
 Coupled with lower fees they make good investing sense.

 - Ease of trade.
-Many ETFs listed on Euronext Dublin are index funds, which are easily accessible on broking platforms.
+Many ETFs listed on Euronext Dublin are index funds, which are easily accessible on brokering platforms.

 - It can diversify your portfolio.
 Investing in an index fund offers access to a range of companies from various sectors.